postalserver/install/README.md

 ./bootstrap-config.sh /opt/postal/config
 ```

 Once this has completed, go and open up `/opt/postal/config/postal.yml` and replace any values as you see fit.
+The most important thing you'll need to change is the DNS configuration.
+For details on how to configure this, see the [DNS documentation](https://github.com/postalhq/install/blob/main/DNS.md).

 ### Docker Compose